 Turtles return to Rethymnon Beach every single year without fail to lay their eggs and these eggs eventually hatch into cute baby hatchlings.

 You may see small wooden structures on the beaches.
 These are placed over turtle nests to protect them.
-Charities work in this area to protect the turtles.
+Several charities work in this area to protect the turtles.

 There are usually opportunities to volunteer with these charities and help the baby turtles’ chances of survival (more on this later in the post).